gicentre/elm-vegalite/docs/walkthrough/README.md

     ]
 ```

 The code to do this simply adds another channel encoding, this time `color` rather than `position`, and uses it to encode the `weather` data field.
 Unlike temperature, weather type is _nominal_, that is, categorical with no intrinsic order.
-And once again, simply by declaring the measurement type, Vega-Lite determines an appropriate color scheme and legend.
+By default fields are assumed to be nominal, so without any further specification, Vega-Lite determines an appropriate unordered categorical color scheme and legend.

 Specifications are assembled through functions prefixed with letters indicating the type of function.
-So the name of the data field use to encode _position_ is specified with `pName`, its measurement type with `pQuant` and its positional aggregation with `pAggregate`, whereas the name of the data field for encoding color is indicated by `mName` and its measurement type `mQuant`, `mNominal` etc. (where `m` is short for _mark_).
+So the name of the data field use to encode _position_ is specified with `pName`, its measurement type with `pQuant` and its positional aggregation with `pAggregate`, whereas the name of the data field for encoding color is indicated by `mName` and its measurement type `mQuant` etc. (where `m` is short for _mark_).

 ### Stacked Histogram with Customised Colors (7:20)